eyalw711/IndoorMapConstruction/README.md

 In our project the Map-Constructor will build navigable indoor map objects of the buildings floors
 given a data-base of pedestrians trajectories.

-Our algorithm is based upon a modified and improved [TRACLUS](http://hanj.cs.illinois.edu/pdf/sigmod07_jglee.pdf) segmentation and clustering algorithm,
-and will include in the near future more functions such as cluster-connectivity algorithm, building entries detection and more.
+Check the [Wiki](https://github.com/eyalw711/IndoorMapConstruction/wiki) for more details.

 ### Last Results:
-Clustering of simulated trajectories in a "W" shaped building:
+Clustering of 12 simulated trajectories in a "W" shaped building:
 ![alt text](https://github.com/eyalw711/IndoorMapConstruction/blob/master/Docs/first_time_clustering_12_trajs.png "Clustering")